 In general, these scenarios require proper addressing of user privacy aspects, which could be subject to regulatory requirements, such as:

-1) enabling the user to dynamically opt-in/opt-out of receiving feedback opportunities from the operator
+1) enabling the user to opt-in/opt-out of receiving feedback opportunities from the operator;

 2) protecting user privacy for data shared by the user in responses to the operator.

+Furthermore, such scenarios should target user satisfaction and avoid negative impacts on user experience e.g. via annoying invasive solicitations.

 Thus, instead of addressing such scenarios individually which may lead to partial considerations, it is proposed to comprehensively study the potential use cases related more generally to direct user interaction related to IMS services with network operators.
 The study will identify proper service requirements that are common to such scenarios and use cases, whilst analysing existing available features which could already address them as well as avoiding negative impacts on critical IMS based services and on user privacy.

 4 Objective

-This study is aiming at identifying use cases, providing gap analysis and defining potential requirements to enable direct user interaction for IMS-based services, further allowing operators to control the interaction opportunities, the access to actual user feedback and to react accordingly.
+This study is aiming at identifying use cases, providing gap analysis and defining potential requirements to enable direct user feedback related to IMS-based services, further allowing operators to control the feedback opportunities, the access to actual user feedback and to react accordingly.

-The objectives include:
+The objectives are:

+Identify a set of specific user feedback “types” to be standardized (e.g., call quality rating, spam reporting), and the related applicable IMS services (e.g. voice, video, messaging).

-Identify possible use cases and service requirements to enable (under regulatory, network operator and/or user control) user interactions related to IMS services (e.g. user feedback reporting), including:
+Identify use cases and service requirements to enable (under regulatory, network operator and/or user control) user feedback related to selected IMS services, in order to:

-Enabling direct user interaction related to IMS services with the network operator (e.g., call quality feedback, spam reporting)
+Enable direct user feedback towards the network operator related to the identified IMS services.

-Enabling user interaction opportunities in scenarios involving IMS users of different network operators.
+Enable user feedback opportunities in scope of the study in scenarios involving IMS users of different network operators.

-Support the enabled user interaction opportunities under study to be restricted by a network operator (e.g., to specific predefined and/or pre-formatted actions, to network-initiated user interaction opportunities only).
+Support the enabled user feedback opportunities in scope of the study to be restricted by a network operator (e.g., to specific predefined and/or pre-formatted actions, to network-initiated user interaction opportunities only).

-Identify an initial set of specific user feedback “types” to be standardized
+Support the UE to configure preferences related to the handling of user feedback opportunities received from the network

-Identify privacy related requirements (e.g. user consent, user feedback data processing) related to the introduction of direct user interaction opportunities in order to comply with regulations (e.g. EU GDPR) and to support users towards non-invasive interactions (e.g. via dynamic opt-in/opt-out mechanisms).
+Identify privacy related requirements (e.g. user consent, opt-in/opt-out, user feedback data processing) related to the introduction of direct user feedback opportunities in order to comply with regulations (e.g. EU GDPR) and to support users towards non-invasive interactions (e.g. ignore all user feedback opportunities).

 Provide a gap analysis between the identified potential new requirements and existing functionalities of IMS and 5GS, including the user consent framework.

-Consider security (e.g. protection against user feedback’s DDoS attacks) aspects as an integral part of the study, in particular so that any new proposed requirement do not adversely impact existing critical IMS based services (e.g. voice, emergency calls, etc.).
+Consider security aspects (e.g. protection against user feedback’s DDoS attacks) as an integral part of the study, in particular so that any new proposed requirement do not adversely impact existing critical IMS based services (e.g. voice, emergency calls, etc.).

-Other aspects including charging.
+Consider related charging aspects.

 Note 1: MMI requirements are out of scope of this study.

-Note 2: Direct user interaction related to non-IMS services (e.g. web/HTTP/streaming based applications etc) are out of scope of this study.
+Note 2: Direct user feedback related to non-IMS services (e.g. web/HTTP/streaming based applications etc) are out of scope of this study.

 Note 3: Whether and how to use IMS signalling in order to propose and/or collect user feedback is out of scope of this study.